Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 As some defence against this issue, there is text above the add and edit track forms asking the user to check their spelling and grammar.
 The system itself however currently has no powers to enforce this.
 #### The genre select
-The genre select is q form input element on both the add and edit track forms.
+The genre select is a form input element on both the add and edit track forms.
 The main issue with this element is that if the list of genres on the database grows too large, the select will become cumbersome and unwieldy to use.
 As it is, the genre select is fine with about 20 genres, but if users eventually added something like 500 genres (which is possible given the diverse nature of music) then a different solution would have to be implemented.

 A second problem here is that users have to manually look for the genre they want to add within the select.
 An ideal solution would be find and search functionality, so that a user could begin typing the name of the genre they want, and the genres matching the user’s search would come up via predictive search.
 #### Redundant ‘date_added_raw’ and ‘date_added’ fields